kanaya/X-Pineapple_I/doc/pineapple1.md

 ## Description

-Pineapple I is a PWD driver.
+Pineapple I is a LED driver.

 ## Connectors